Manage query pipeline configurations for commerce catalog content

 System Administrator

-In most cases, you’ll want queries originating from a given ecommerce search interface to target a specific catalog in your Coveo organization.
+Usually, you’ll want queries that originate from a given Coveo-powered commerce search interface to target a specific catalog entity in your Coveo organization.
 As a result, it will automatically enforce the structure of the catalog configuration and only display products while using the variant and availability attributes for facets.

-This will properly scope the catalog, and ensure that searches performed on that page are logged in usage analytics.
+This will properly scope the catalog entity, and ensure searches performed on that page are logged in usage analytics.

 Prerequisites